kanutron/AssistantAI/README.md

 The key `api_key` is later used by the server specification as a variable that will be expanded in a HTTP header.

-Each AsistantAI plugin providing a server specification (like AssistantAI-OpenAI) will require you to set up the credentials in your user-defined settings in order to enable the server.
+Each server specification will require you to set up the credentials in your user-defined settings in order to enable the server.

 ## Prompt